Insights · Reputation management · Customer pain

 Schools, elder care, and childcare are infrastructure.
 When they wobbled, productivity statistics pretended otherwise for a while, then cracked.
 Industries that depended on a hidden subsidy of family labor had to acknowledge dependencies they had spent decades pricing at zero.

 Rewiring is uneven.
 Some organizations hardened into surveillance and compliance theater; others experimented with trust and clarity and kept what worked.
-The through-line is simple: policy touched work and care at the same time, and the story of what happened next is still being written in budgets, benefits, and the small print of everyday management—for anyone 25–55 who reads employer behavior as part of their own reputation risk.
+The through-line is simple: policy touched work and care at the same time, and the story of what happened next is still being written in budgets, benefits, and the small print of everyday management, for anyone 25 to 55 who reads employer behavior as part of their own reputation risk.

 Loading picks from RSS…